 In addition to posting information about certain offenders online, state law requires the Registry to provide information about registered offenders through a toll-free telephone number: 800-262-3257.

 Registry staff estimate that approximately 70 percent of the calls received on the toll-free line are from businesses, such as potential employers and volunteer groups who are screening applicants.
 The remaining 30 percent of the calls are from private citizens.

-In 2018, individuals, representatives from nonprofit and other organizations and employers made 36,985 calls to the toll-free number, inquiring whether a specific person or list of persons is on the Registry.
-Those inquiries required staff to conduct a manual search of the Sex Offender Registry.
+In 2019, individuals, representatives from nonprofit and other organizations and employers made 39,577 calls to the toll-free number, which required staff to conduct a manual search of the Sex Offender Registry.